What Are Digger Bees?

 Since they nest in soil, their nests will take on the appearance of a series of mounds in the ground, with their entrance holes obvious and uncovered.
 Not all digger bees will nest in the earth though.
 Some are known to dig into wood, and others are parasitic and don’t dig at all.

-Digger bees still build wax cells under the soil and, much the same as other bees, these cells are used for storage of brood and food.
+Digger bees still build wax cells under the soil and, much the same as other bees, these cells are used for the storage of brood and food.

 Digger Bee Society